 Even if your English is of a high level, you will still need a score which can only be achieved by taking the IELTS exam.
 The writing part of the exam in particular has very specific requirements for students to meet and learning specific strategies and techniques with teachers will help you reach your goals.

-IELTS for UKVI is the requirement for visa and study for international students to study at a course at a particular level of the programme.
-The content and formats are the same as normal IELTS Academic is the same as normal IELTS, the only difference is that UKVI is a bit more expensive and must be taken in a specific UKVI test centre, which offer only limited exam timetable.
-To check which exam you should take, contact your counsellor today.
+IELTS for UKVI is the visa and study requirement for international students to study a course at a particular level of the programme.
+The content and format is the same as Academic IELTS, the only difference is that UKVI is slightly more expensive and must be taken in a specific UKVI test centre, which offers only a limited exam timetable.